 - She received her Masters Degree in Applied Behavior Analysis from Queens College in 2014.

 - She is a Board Certified Behavior Analyst and NYS Licensed Behavior Analyst.

 Kristy began working for our social skills program, Helping Hands Behavioral Outreach, in April, 2015 as an intern.
 In September 2015 Kristy joined our team as a full time employee.
-Kristy remains the Assistant Coordinator for Helping Hands Behavioral Outreach.
-With Helping Hands Behavioral Outreach Kristy works very closely with the Program Coordinator to manager weekly activities, and provide supervision to both students and staff.
-Kristy is also the Assistant Coordinator for our insurance program.
-Kristy communicates with insurance companies to check coverage for ABA services, and facilitates the application process.
-In addition, Kristy provides in home ABA services for both insurance cases and district cases through Helping Hands Children Services.
+Currently, she is the Coordinator for Helping Hands Behavioral Outreach.
+With Helping Hands Behavioral Outreach Kristy manages weekly activities, weekly staffing, screens new clients, communicates with families, and is in charge of fundraising for the program.
+In addition, Kristy provides Behavior Consultation within our school districts, and provides in home ABA services for both insurance cases and district cases through Helping Hands Children Services.

 - Kristy graduated from SUNY Oswego in 2011 with her Bachelor’s degree in Human Development.